fumieval/rhythm-game-tutorial/draft.md

 This tutorial has two parts.

-* In Part I, let us make a very simple rhythm game.
+* In Part I, we build a very simple rhythm game.
 We use the Call engine to develop.
 * Part II introduces some technical backgrounds (graphics, signal processing, lens and so on) that support Part I.

 I'd be happy if this tutorial helps your curiosity to create a game.